tonthon/etherpaddy/README.rst

 Customising Etherpad-lite
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to add a simple button allowing to go back to etherpaddy from inside etherpad-lite (when in fullscreen mode).
+In order to add a simple button allowing to go back to etherpaddy from inside etherpad-lite (when in fullscreen mode),
-You should place etherpaddy/etherpad-lite/static/custom/pad.js in etherpad-lite/static/custom/ (don't forget to set the rights to your etherpad user if needed).
+you should place etherpaddy/etherpad-lite/static/custom/pad.js in etherpad-lite/static/custom/ (don't forget to set the rights to your etherpad user if needed).

 Configure Apache
 ~~~~~~~~~~~~~~~~